 What’s more, some Iranian organizations consider Instagram far more than just a photo-sharing social network.

 Mohammad Qomi, Head of Iran’s Islamic Propaganda Organization, views the app as a guilty party in 30% of cybercrimes, “non-standard propaganda”, and online gambling happening within the country.
-For the record: online gambling is banned within the country, and the only opportunity to play casino-like games is to play them for free.

 Conservative lawmaker Mousa Ghazanfarabadi said of Instagram that it has turned into a killing ground of religious convictions of a younger generation.
 It also affects the institute of family, according to his words.